 Most of the MDGs focused on challenges facing developing countries, such as eradicating hunger and achieving universal primary education.
 By contrast the SDGs, through objectives such as fighting climate change and achieving peace, embrace broad principles of equality, universality and human rights, and seek to tackle the root causes of poverty and hunger and apply to rich and poor countries alike.
 They also look at sustainable development in three dimensions: economic, social and environmental, with the explicit purpose of contributing to the global well-being of women, newborns, families, communities, nations, and the global community (Requejo & Bhutta, 2015).
 Finally, the SDGs set universal and aspirational "zero-based" goals – such as ending hunger or promoting growth and work for everybody – while the MDGs had more limited goals, such as halving extreme poverty (Deveulin, 2009).

 The 17 2030 Agenda SDGs are linked to the five Areas of Critical Importance (also known as the 5P’s): People, Planet, Prosperity, Peace, and Partnerships (Morton, Pencheon, & Squires, 2017).
 Traditionally viewed through the lens of three core elements — social inclusion, economic growth, and environmental protection — the concept of sustainable development has taken on a richer meaning with the adoption of the 2030 Agenda, which builds upon this traditional approach by adding two critical components: partnership and peace.
 The 5Ps highlight how the SDGs are an intertwined framework instead of a group of siloed goals.
 Progress on one P must balance and support progress on another.
-Table 26.1 details the goals against the 5Ps.
 The UN General Assembly established the goals in 2015.
 The Goals were then adopted by all 193 member states of United Nations formally, for the period 2016–30.

-<Insert Table 26.1 here>

-Table 26.1 Areas of Critical Importance and the SDGs

 Of the 17 SDGs, just two — eliminating preventable deaths among newborns and under-fives and getting children into primary schools — were close to being achieved before the COVID-19 pandemic (United Nations, 2020).
 Many of the other SDGs are far from being achieved, for example, almost 690 million people were undernourished in 2019, up by nearly 60 million from 2014 (United Nations Department of Economic and Social Affairs, 2020).
 The goals to eliminate poverty, climate change, hunger and inequality, health, well-being, and economic growth are slow in progress.
 The slow progress is due to rising rates of inequality, food insecurity, and climate change (Sachs et al., 2021).
 Childhood vaccination programmes have stalled in 70 countries, school closures have kept 90% of the world’s students out of school.
 Many women have been unable to access sexual- and reproductive-health services.
 At the same time, at least 270 million people face hunger.